Lullymore

 The lowest observed 20th century air temperature in Ireland, -18.8 °C was measured at Lullymore on 2 January 1979.

 Location

-Lullymore is situated on the R414 between Rathangan and Allenwood.
+Lullymore is situated on the R414 road between Rathangan and Allenwood.
 The village forms an island of arable land, surrounded on all sides by the Bog of Allen.

-Lullymore is situated 6 miles from Rathangan and approx 3 miles from Allenwood.
+Lullymore is situated 6 miles from Rathangan and about 3 miles from Allenwood.

 Business

 Lullymore briquette factory, operated by Bord Na Mona opened in 1936 and closed in 1992 due to falling demand for its products.

 Sport and amenities

-Lullymore Heritage & Discovery Park is a visitor attractions in the Kildare region.
+Lullymore Heritage & Discovery Park is an important visitor attraction in the west Kildare region.
 It is a destination for families, school tours, birthday parties and tourists.

 The Bog of Allen Nature Centre, run by Irish Peatland Conservation Council, is a national 'centre of excellence' for peatland education, research and conservation.
-Facilities include a peatland museum, exhibitions about the Bog of Allen, a research library, habitats and gardens including the largest garden of carnivorous plants in Ireland and the U.K.
+Facilities include a peatland museum, exhibitions about the Bog of Allen, a research library, habitats and gardens including the largest garden of carnivorous plants in Ireland.